PITTSBURGH -- Andrew McCutchen got both mad and even.

 McCutchen then singled in the go-ahead run an inning later as the Pirates rallied for a 4-2 victory on Saturday night at PNC Park.
 The Pirates won their third straight to pull into a tie for first place with St. Louis in the National League Central.

-McCutchen pumped a fist as he rounded first base after the home run, his 10th of the season, tied the score at 2.
+McCutchen pumped his fist as he rounded first base after the home run, his 10th of the season, tied the score at 2-2.

 Pinch-hitter Travis Snider lined a one-out single off first baseman Ike Davis' glove and Jose Tabata singled with two outs.